 I’ll tell you about this scrumptious shrimp in coconut sauce in a second, but first a story.

 Some of the people who attended were friends and readers of our sites.
-At the end of the conference I was able to speak one on one with a few of the people.
+At the end of the discussion I was able to speak one-on-one with a few of the people.
 One of the most interesting conversations was with Marnely from the blog Cooking with Books, it was about “Dominican fusion” cuisine and how to define it.

 Even before our sites switched formats and designs a few months ago, it wasn’t rare for us to share recipes that although not part of the traditional Dominican repertoire, are inspired by our cuisine and in which we used ingredients that are easy to find in our country.
 In changing this new format I decided it was time to share more of these creations of ours.